gulf/gulf/README.md

 instantiates a new edit without parent, changes or id.
 Thus it's pretty useless.

 #### gulf.Revision.fromJSON(json:String, ottype) : Revision
-Deserializes an edit that was serialized using `gulf.Edit#toJSON()`.
+Deserializes an edit that was serialized using `gulf.Revision#toJSON()`.

-#### gulf.Revision.newInitial(ottype) : Revision
+#### gulf.Revision.newInitial(ottype, initialContent) : Revision
-Creates a new initial edit with a random id.
-Initial edits carry an id but no changes.
+Creates a new initial edit.
+Initial revisions carry content  but no changes.

 #### gulf.Revision.newFromChangeset(cs:mixed, ottype) : Revision
-Creates a new edit with a random id and changes set to `cs`.
+Creates a new edit with changes set to `cs`.

 #### gulf.Revision#apply(documentContents)
 Applies this edit on a document snapshot.